 - Better Facial Aesthetics and Self-Confidence: Structural corrections enhance facial balance, boosting confidence and improving social interactions.
 Many patients find that their self-esteem improves significantly after recovery.

-- Long-Term Oral Health Benefits: Correct jaw positioning helps prevent excessive wear on teeth and reduces the risk of gum disease and other dental issues associated with misalignment.
+- Long-Term Oral Health Benefits: Correct jaw surgery benefits helps prevent excessive wear on teeth and reduces the risk of gum disease and other dental issues associated with misalignment.

 Orthognathic Surgery Process